-Added throughout the map, these allow you to purchase loot with spare materials you have on you.
+Added throughout the map, the various Vending Machine locations allow you to purchase loot from their rotating roster to help keep you topped-up.

 The loot and its rarity is random - so don't expect them to shake up the meta too much - but it could come in handy if you have some wood or metal burning a hole in your pocket.